 Police investigating Johnstown suspect's death following 3-county chase

 Nov.
-4—BLAIRSVILLE — Pennsylvania State Police Internal Affairs and the Westmoreland County District Attorney are investigating events that led troopers to fatally shoot a Johnstown man Thursday after a high-speed chase across three counties.
+5—BLAIRSVILLE, Pa. — The Pennsylvania State Police Internal Affairs Division and the Westmoreland County district attorney are investigating the events that led troopers to fatally shoot a Johnstown man on Thursday after a high-speed chase across three counties, a state police spokesman said Friday.

-The pursuit of Krysten Pretlor, 35, began Thursday as he was wanted on felony charges regarding a domestic violence incident under investigation by the Richland Township Police Department.
+The pursuit of Krysten Pretlor, 35, began on Thursday as he was wanted on felony charges regarding a domestic violence incident under investigation by Richland Township police.

-Pretlor evaded police by driving a white BMW at a speed in excess of 100 mph from Cambria County, through Indiana, and ending in Westmoreland County, where was stopped by state police and shot Thursday afternoon.
+Pretlor evaded police by driving at speeds in excess of 100 mph from Cambria County, through Indiana County, and ending on U.S. Route 22 in Westmoreland County, where he was stopped by state police, shot and killed.

 "In accordance with Pennsylvania State Police policy, the involved trooper(s) will be placed on administrative duties while the incident is under investigation," the press release said.